Today I have twelve tips on how to save money buying your fruits and vegetables.

 - Berries such as blueberries, raspberries, strawberries

-- Root vegetables such as carrots, suede, sweet potato, squash, pumpkin (except potatoes)
+- Root vegetables such as carrots, swede, sweet potato, squash, pumpkin (except potatoes)

 - Broccoli, cauliflower